KylieKat17/Universal-Calculator/README.md

 # Universal-Calculator
-Calculator for binary calculations, hexadecimal calculations, and binary/hex/decimal conversions
+C++ calculator for binary calculations, hexadecimal calculations, and binary/hex/decimal conversions

-Made for checking manual calculations in CPSC2310 after I couldn't find a program or website that allowed me to add/subtract multiple binary or hexadecimal numbers at one time.
+Made for checking manual calculations in CPSC 2310 after I couldn't find a program or website that allowed me to add/subtract multiple binary or hexadecimal numbers at one time.
 Started small, but as I was taking a quiz, I expanded it.
 For now, it's rather basic (other than that it can add/subtract multiple numbers at once).
+I basically want this to be my one stop shop for checking manual calculations required for Chapter 2 of CPSC 2310's coursework, so I'll be updating as the course progresses.

+To Be Added
+- Endian ordering functionality
+- Determining hexadecimal based on 2^n

 ---
 **Version Release**